 The street closures shown in the adjacent map will be segmented based on work load so portions of it could be open while other portions are closed.

-EBMUD Pipeline Replacements Construction is underway and planned for completion by the end of 2017.
+EBMUD Pipeline Replacements: Construction is underway and planned for completion by May 2018.
 Pipelines will be replaced over five phases.
-Construction hours are Monday to Friday 7:30 a.m. to 4:30 p.m. with the affected streets closed to through traffic from 9 a.m. to 4 p.m.
-Residents are asked to plan their commute in accordance with street closures.
+Construction is currently at Phase 4 at Arden Road.
+Construction hours are Monday 9 a.m. to 4:30 p.m., Tuesday to Friday 7 a.m. to 4:30 p.m.

-EBMUD University Reservoir Replacement Construction is underway and planned for completion in late 2017.
+EBMUD University Reservoir Replacement: Construction is underway and planned for completion in early 2018.
 Work hours are Monday to Friday from 7 a.m. to 7 p.m.

-EBMUD University Pumping Plant Replacement Design is underway and construction is planned to commence in the fall 2017.
+EBMUD University Pumping Plant Replacement: Design is underway and construction is planned to begin spring 2018.

 Published studies and other resources